lesenergiques/polysun-server-setup/readme.md

 * Download Polysun from [Vela Solaris](https://www.velasolaris.com/downloads/?lang=en).

-* Polysun should come with a zip file called `PolysunNetworkLicenseManager.zip`.
+* Polysun should come with a zip file called `PolysunNetworkLicenseManager.zip` (located in the `C:\Program Files\Polysun` installation directory under Microsoft Windows)

 * Inside that zip file there is a folder called `Linux`.
   This is `Polysun Network License Manager` that we will have to upload to the server.